Do you have good reasons to study Chinese? But which one? Do you know that the Chinese language comes in hundreds of forms and varieties?

 The official status of the Chinese language

-China isn’t the only country that speaks the Chinese language.
+China isn’t the only country that speaks Chinese.

 Mandarin is the most suitable if you wish to make a career involving Chinese.